FrancisRhysWard/Decision_Trees/README.md

 ## Tree and node representation

-We thought the best way to represent trees and its respective constituents is to employ object-oriented representation.
+We thought the best way to represent trees and their respective constituents is to employ object-oriented representation.

 In our project, a tree is an object of class `DecisionTree`.
 Its nodes are objects of class `Node`.